 A tax power of attorney assigns the authority to manage your tax affairs to a third party (agent).Oregon-Tax-Power-of-Attorney

-OR Tax POA Download Options:
+Oregon Tax Power of Attorney Download Options:

 Power of Attorney for Minor Child – Oregon

 A parental power of attorney allows another person or entity to take responsibility for a child aged under 18 years for a limited time.